mwolf2531/Project-Catwalk/README.md

 4) If two team members have opposing theories they will each present their pitch to the third member who will make a final decison.
 If the third member is unable to come to a conclusion then both ideas will be assigned to a colored snail as chosen by their original pitch founder and the ideas will race 60 seconds to the death.

 5) Timely attendence of all stand-ups, meetings, and slack summons' will be expected of all members.
-Trello updates are expected even at a minimum daily, even if that update is "Took the day off"
+Trello updates are expected at a minimum daily, even if that update is "Took the day off"

 6) All voices will be heard in all discussions